andrea-mitridate/PTArcade/docs/getting_started/index.md

 PTArcade streamlines the implementation of Bayesian inference analyses for PTA data by providing an easy-to-use wrapper of [ENTERPRISE] and [Ceffyl].

 Already confused?
 Let's try to be more concrete.
-Say you have a new physics model that produces a gravitational wave background with a relic abundance given by
+Say you have a new-physics model that produces a gravitational-wave background with a relic abundance given by
 $\Omega_{\textrm{GW}}(f;\,\vec{\theta})$, where $\vec{\theta}$ is a set of parameters describing the signal.
-You might now be interested in knowing if there are regions in the $\vec{\theta}$ parameter space that could reproduce the signal observed in PTA data[^1].
-PTArcade will allow you to answer this question in under 10 minutes (plus computational time) using real PTA data and the same statistical tools used by PTA collaborations.
+You might now be interested in knowing if there are regions in the $\vec{\theta}$ parameter space that could reproduce the signal observed in PTA data.[^1] PTArcade will allow you to answer this question in under 10 minutes (plus computational time) using real PTA data and the same statistical tools used by PTA collaborations.